FICTURE7/UnityDissector/README.md

 ####Compressed File Header

-Here is an example of a compressed unity3d file's header.
+Here is an example of a compressed unity3d file's header and also get yourself a hex editor such as [HxD](http://mh-nexus.de/en/downloads.php?product=HxD)
 ######HEX VIEW
 ```
 55 6E 69 74 79 57 65 62 00 00 00 00 03 33 2E 78 2E 78 00 34 2E 32 2E 31 66 34 00 00 24 E5 0B